MattEqualsCoder/MSUScripter/README.md

 - Add in all details desired about the MSU and the tracks
 - Click on export to generate the MSU and all related files

-## Planned Features

-- Bulk import of tracks that will auto detect loop points and balance audio
-- Once PyMusicLooper is updated to 3.2.0, update to support multiple options for loop points

 ## Troubleshooting & Support

 Having problems?
 Please feel free to [post an Issue on GitHub]().
 If encountering a crash, please include the latest log file located at %localappdata%/MSUScripter.